Reading Time: 7 minutes

 Even though genetics is not the only factor in your success as a bodybuilder it plays a huge part.

-If you naturally have a few of these attributes like a big chest, thick arms, muscular legs, a wide back, or a small waist and you are lean then you will be visibly easy on the judges’ eyes.
+If you naturally have a few of these attributes like a big chest, thick arms, muscular legs, a wide back and shoulders, or a small waist and you are lean then you will be visibly easy on the judges’ eyes.

 I have also seen guys and gals with average genetics hop on stage with no specific nutrition or training plan.
 The results are very underwhelming.